 The GPA's financial strategy is to provide sufficient funding to support the development of relevant programmes and services for members while maintaining financial resilience.
-I am pleased to report that 2019 was another positive financial year for the GPA and our detailed financial statements are available as a separate link to this report.
+I am pleased to report that 2020 was a difficult and positive financial year for the GPA and our detailed financial statements are available as a separate link to this report.

 Whilst it is the individual player stories behind the figures that tell the real impact the Association is making, all our decisions must be based off sound financial reasoning ensuring adequate funding is in place as the demands on players continue to grow.
+We took the decision with the onset of the Covid 19 pandemic to protect our services and preserve cash.
+This meant tough choices had to be made as these two objectives will be in conflict during a crisis.